70B CPU Inference: 2–7 tok/s Without Buying GPUs

 The 5 best budget GPUs for local AI in 2026, benchmarked on tok/s — not gaming fps.
 RTX 4060 Ti 16GB, RTX 5060 Ti 16GB, RTX 3060 12GB, RTX 3090 24GB, and RX 9060 XT 16GB tested with real VRAM limits disclosed.

 The used RTX 3090 delivers 24 GB VRAM for $700–800 — the only single GPU under $900 that comfortably runs 34B models.
-We tested it.
+Here's the reality.
 Here's what the benchmarks actually show.

 Mistral's Voxtral TTS runs on just 3GB of VRAM and outperforms ElevenLabs Flash v2.5 in blind testing.
 Here's how to set it up locally and which GPU to buy.